 Advice from Becky’s Mum

-We know that as a parent, you may have some questions about your child's lessons and our learn to swim programme so who better to ask than Becky's mum, Kay Adlington?
-Here is some of the advie Kay offers our SwimStars mums and dads:
+We know that as a parent, you may have some questions about your child's lessons and our Learn to Swim programme, so who better to ask than Becky's mum, Kay Adlington?
+Here is some of the advice Kay offers our SwimStars mums and dads:

-Five tips for parents of children going to swimming lessons for the first time.
+Five tips for parents of children about to start their SwimStars journey:

-How you can support a child during their lesson programme?
+How you can support a child as they learn to swim?

 - Make a fuss when they achieve an award – especially their first – it’s a huge achievement for them.
-Agree on a small gift for their first award – i.e., go to the cinema, or bake their favourite cake, etc
+Agree on a small gift for their first award, i.e. going to the cinema, or baking their favourite cake.

 What are the important things that a parent should do to help their child develop their swimming skills?

 - Encourage them to enjoy themselves – don't focus on comparing them to other children in the group – they all learn at different rates and will be different ages/abilities etc.